IBM-EPBL/IBM-Project-27421-1660056092/README.md

 - In python code, a Ticket collector can scan the QR code and extract the information from the QR Code i.e., Unique ID.
 With that Unique ID, data is fetched from the Cloudant DB, if it is not found, then it displays Not a Valid Ticket.
 - Also, the live location of the train will be published to IBM IoT platform using python code
 - The train location can be tracked from a Web Application.
+- Get service requests from passengers(if any) and report to the railway admin console.